JoeyXNW/portfolio/client/public/source.md

 //familiar with MERN stack development MongoDB, Express, React and NodeJS

 Starting with building a foundation boilerplate for development and production with all the modules and libraries needed, and then translating wireframes and mockups into a clean and neat HTML, CSS code considering web SEO standards, cross browser compatibility and responsiveness.
 Managing application states and populating application's components with data received from APIs as well as testing components and handling errors

+This course focuses on building complex web applications using React and its ecosystem.
+Some of the concepts I covered so far are how to build component-based applications using RxJS, Routing pages using React Router, implement Firebase Authentication and state management using Redux.
+[1:53 PM]
+This is what I managed to write I would really appreciate if anyone could help me improve it